astrojhgu/rt1d/README.rst

 Once this is all done, you should be off to the races.

-NOTE: As of 04.08.2013 the dengo stuff is still unstable.
-Need to write converter for differing naming conventions.
+The dengo stuff is still pretty unstable, though rt1d/tests/test_chemistry_metals.py should work.

 Example
 -------

 rt1d is meant to be modular.
-For instance, rather than running a full radiative transfer simulation on a grid, you can also run single-zone non-equilibrium chemistry tests without any radiation at all.
+For instance, rather than running a full radiative transfer simulation on a grid, you can also run non-equilibrium chemistry tests without any radiation at all.

 However, there are also modules one can use to avoid writing rt1d scripts.
 They are located in the rt1d/run directory.
 In a Python terminal (or script),